Have you ever wanted to buy vintage fur? If you’ve ever been to a secondhand store or an antiques market,…

 I was thrilled at the beginning of my last semester to get a call that a spot was available on the "Fur Futures" trip happening in Toronto in the spring.
 I immediately said yes, and before I knew it, I had landed in Toronto airport and was on my way.

 The opportunity to participate in Fur Futures has truly changed my life's direction.
 It gave me the chance to travel with seven other creative individuals all involved in the fur industry, including designers, farmers, tanners, retailers, and manufacturers.
-I was truly thrilled with the level of conversation fostered by such an extremely diverse group.
-As the only student participating, my colleagues gave me invaluable advice like not pursuing a typical fashion job but instead focusing on a specialised area like accessories, shoes or fur.
+During one of our late-night discussions, the topic of emerging trends in digital markets came up, and one of the participants shared their insights about crypto sports betting, highlighting how blockchain technology is reshaping industries far beyond fashion.
+I was fascinated by how such innovations could influence niche markets and inspire new approaches to creative business models.
+As the only student participating, my colleagues gave me invaluable advice like not pursuing a typical fashion job but instead focusing on a specialised area like accessories, shoes, or fur.

 Fur Futures has also changed my outlook on the fur industry.
 We visited a mink farm outside Toronto to view in person the extremely high standards enforced in North America.
 I was thrilled to see just how healthy the animals were, and to meet the farmers and discover that most fur farms are family-run businesses, often many generations old.
 I was even more thrilled to learn how green fur farming is.
 I had always thought that with mink, just the fur was used and nothing else.
 Now I understand that every part of the animal is put to use, from fur to manure, being that the animal is fed such a healthy diet.
 Nothing goes to waste.
 I now feel confident standing behind fur and speaking with authority to those who may not be so supportive of fur.